Skip to main content

 XO stands for "Extra Old" but how does this bottle of Bourbon Casked Rum from Costco's Kirkland Signature line measure up?

-📚Background: Finished in used Cognac backs, this bottle is a product of Guatemala, imported for Costco by MISA IMPORTS out of Dallas Texas.
+📚Background: Finished in used Cognac barrels, this bottle is a product of Guatemala, imported for Costco by MISA IMPORTS out of Dallas Texas.
 MISA, named after the founder's children Michael and Sarah, started primarily as a sourcing partner for fine wines, but has since expanded operations into sourcing spirits.
 MISA's rum brand partners include 1731, Autentico Nativo, and Navy Island.
 We would have to guess the maker if not for the back label which clearly identifies one Olivier Dumont, Master Blender.
 Mr. Dumont works for Les Bienheureux, a French company growing at an alarming rate that has both a foothold in French Whisky and Costa Rican Rum.
 Les Bienheureux is the company behind "El Pasador De Oro" (roughly translated as "Gold Pin") which has two widely available iterations.
 The XO version retails for $46.99 and the Gran Reserva upgrade for $52.99, both distributed by Spirits Direct to Total Wine and other big boxes.
 The XO won a Gold at the San Francisco Spirits contest in 2020 while the Gran Reserva took home Double Gold, a pretty good showing to say the least.
 Our Kirkland rum shares the same bottle as the El Pasadors above and likely much of the same spirit lineage.
 Though the XO branding implies extreme age, it is an unregulated term when applied to rum and does not have any official quality control or approval.
 For a Congnac, XO would mean that it has been aged for at least six years (though there has been talk of increasing this requirement to 10 years).
 I trust Costco, so I'll hold that the age statement is at least six years.

 🛒Sourced: Costco - Atlanta, GA $25.99